Jayne1010/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.

     * `add n/John Doe i/T0123456A ag/12 s/Male a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

     * `delete T0123456A` : Deletes the contact with the IC 'T0123456A' shown in the current list.

     * `find T0123456A` : Find the contact with the IC 'T0123456A' shown in the current list.

-   * `addnote patient i/T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.
+    * `addnote i/T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.

 1. Refer to the [Features](#features) below for details of each command.